 If your employer has only been paying you the federal minimum wage of $7.25 per hour and you have been at the job for a considerable amount of time, you could be eligible for a very significant amount of money.
 Of course, it depends on the hours you have worked under the guaranteed Florida minimum wage.

-These increases will continue through 2026, raising the minimum wage $1 per hour each year on September 30 up to $15 per hour on September 30, 2026.
+These increases will continue through 2026, raising the minimum wage by $1 per hour each year up to $15 per hour on September 30, 2026.

 For Tipped Employees

-Servers and other tipped employers have also benefited from the increase, which is equal to the amount of the raise for hourly employees, adding $1.35 per hour for their wages.
-Tipped employees should now be receiving a minimum of $6.98 per hour (plus tips).
+Servers and other tipped employers have also benefited from the increase, which is equal to the amount of the raise for hourly employees, adding $1 per hour to their wages.
+Tipped employees should now be receiving a minimum of $8.98 per hour (plus tips).

 For Hourly and Salaried Employees

-The $10.00 per hour minimum wage rate as of September 30, 2021, covers hourly and salaried employees.
+The $12.00 per hour minimum wage rate, as of September 2023, covers hourly and salaried employees.
 Some companies place employees on a straight salary, even if the individual is not a manager, in a specialized field, or has other authority.
-If you are not receiving wages (hourly or salary) at $10.00 per hour and are not a tipped employee, contact an employment attorney to determine if you have a case.
+If you are not receiving wages (hourly or salary) at $12.00 per hour and are not a tipped employee, contact an employment attorney to determine if you have a case.

 Minimum Wage Disputes